praneshpk/2DPlatformer/README.md

 ### Section 2 & 3: Multi-threaded Networking

-For the implementation of this section, the user will need to at least start up the Server class
+The user will need to at least start up the Server class
 ```
 java -cp target/multi-threaded-server-0.1.0.jar Server
 ```